Zsolti0819/medical-information-system/README.md

 []  loggedInUser object needs to be created to identify which user is currently logged in.
 (Dashboard.java) []  At appointment creation, created_by is set to 1.
-We need the loggedInUser to know who created the appointment []  Distinguish user based on credentials (admin, doctor, nurse, receptionist)
+We need the loggedInUser to know who created the appointment []  Distinguish user based on credentials (admin, doctor, nurse, receptionist) []  Filling data on edit patient and record screens